 There is no evidence available yet about how long a person has to spend in the green space to see improvements, or how long the improvements will last.

 People have often suggested a link between sugar consumption and hyperactivity in children.
-Research in this area is limited, but one study that looked at the effect on primary school children in Korea does not support the theory.
+Research in this area is limited, but

 A review published in 2012 concluded that an additive-free diet might help some people, but researchers note that this will only benefit “selected patients,” and it can be hard to implement.